MuertoGB/MacEfiToolkit/MANUAL.md

 | **Tools**  | Opens a menu with additional firmware tools.                                                          |
 | **Help**   | Opens the help menu.                                                                                 |

-- **Export Menu:**
+### Export Menu
 - **Export Scfg Store**: Exports the Scfg store located in the firmware.
 - **Backup Firmware (ZIP)**: Compresses and saves the loaded firmware as a ZIP archive.
 - **Export Firmware Information (Text)**: Saves firmware information to a text file.

+### Patch Menu
-- **Patch Menu:** (Access to the patching menu requires accepting the editing terms.)
+(Access to the patching menu requires accepting the editing terms.)
 - **Change Serial Number**: Opens a window to enter a new System Serial Number.
 - **Write New Scfg Store**: Allows selection and replacement of the Scfg store within firmware.

-- **Tools Menu:**
+### Tools Menu
 - **Lookup Serial Number**: Opens EveryMac in a browser and auto-inserts the System Serial Number for quick lookup (internet connection required).
 - **Reset Window**: Unloads the firmware data, and resets the window to default.
 - **Reload File from Disk**: Reloads the firmware file to reflect any changes made on disk.

-- **Status Bar:**
+### Status Bar
 - **Firmware Parse Time**: The leftmost label displays the time taken by the application to process the firmware.
 - **Tooltips**: The status bar shows important messages and keyboard shortcuts.